Technical Assistance for HRSA-14-101 – Maternal, Infant & Early Childhood Home Visiting: Nonprofit Organizations

 MIECHV includes grants to states and six jurisdictions; and grants to Indian Tribes, Tribal Organizations, and Urban Indian Organizations.
 The legislation requires that grantees demonstrate improvement among eligible families participating in the program in six benchmark areas:

-MIECHV is an evidence-based policy initiative and the authorizing legislation requires that at least 75 percent of grant funds be spent on programs to implement evidence-based home visiting models.
-Currently, thirteen home visiting models meet the HHS criteria and up to 75 percent of an eligible entities’ grant funds may be used to conduct a home visiting program using the approved model.
+MIECHV is an evidence-based policy initiative and the authorizing legislation requires that the majority of grant funds be spent on programs to implement evidence-based home visiting models.
+Currently, 14 home visiting models meet the HHS criteria for evidence-based home visiting.
 Additionally, up to 25 percent may be spent on promising approaches that must be rigorously evaluated.

 MIECHV is authorized under the Social Security Act, Title V, Section 511 (42 USC 711), as amended by Section 2951 of the Patient Protection and Affordable Care Act (Pub.
 L. No. 111-148).